-Instead, you should try to capture their email address and start forming a relationship.
-Money is in the list, as they say – and they’re right.
+Instead, you should try to capture their email address and begin forming a relationship.
+Money is in the list, as they say… and they’re right!

 Having an attractive lead magnet will accelerate your email list building like it’s on steroids.

-If you’re currently getting 5 subscribers a day, and you’re able merely increase it to 8 per day – the difference in 30 days would be almost a hundred new subscribers (150 vs 250).
-If even small improvements like that can make a difference, imagine what a killer magnet can do for your list building.
+If you’re currently getting 5 subscribers a day and you’re able to increase it to just 8 a day, the difference in 30 days would be almost 100 new subscribers (150 vs. 240).
+If even small improvements like that can make a difference, imagine what a killer lead magnet can do for your list.

-A lead magnet is the (free) offer you make to get visitors’ email addresses.
+A lead magnet is the free value you offer to convince your visitors to give you their email addresses.

 Getting their email is a transaction.
 You want their email, so you have to offer something they want in return.
-Your job is to sell the idea of subscribing to your list, and you need an attractive offer to do it.
+Your job is to sell the idea of subscribing to your list and you need an attractive lead magnet to do so.

-If what you offer is something people want and it seems to be worth going through the hassle (typing the email address, worrying about spam etc), you will get their email.
+If your lead magnet is something people want and it seems to be worth going through the hassle (typing the email address, worrying about spam, etc.), you will get their email.